Chandi Dan Detha: Administrative and Infrastructural advances

-In order to facilitate the advanced resources of agriculture, the Central Bank of India opened a branch here in 1969.
+To facilitate the advanced resources of agriculture, the Central Bank of India opened a branch here in 1969.
 This branch further helped in improving the economic condition of the farmers here with its loan facility.
-In the short period of two years, the branch had provided a loan facility of 13 lakh rupees in the form of crop loans.
+In the short period of two years, the branch had provided a loan facility of 1.3 million rupees in the form of crop loans.
 With the help of the bank, the farmers also constructed 25 modern granaries.

 The Panchayat under Chandidan took a proactive role in the village administration.
 Despite the economic progress, people had rarely stepped out of the village.
 No one had seen a court yet, there was no police station either: the panchayat took care of all the issues.
 The panchayat also took steps to root out the superstitions, ignorance and other social evils.
-Necessary services such as postal services were made available to all.
+Necessary services such as mail were made available to all.

 A government dispensary with a doctor and nurses was established in 1960 with usage rates that were three times those in comparable rural dispensaries in Jodhpur district.
 Chandidan had also planned and built a bus station, a hotel, a shopping centre, and a hospital in the further expansion of Borunda.

 The material prosperity and the change in the outlook of the people was reflected in the neat and clean houses lining the streets, with soak-pits provided in front of every portal.
 Even the Raikas, a poor and backward people, raised many pucca houses and compounds for their sheep, which increased to more than 15,000 due to increased grazing facilities.